-Plan and promote our chapter’s Annual Conference & Expo.
+Plan and promote our chapter’s Annual Conference & Expo, known as Community Live!
 Help with tasks such as education session topic and speaker selection, recruitment of exhibitors and sponsors, scheduling of events and volunteering on the day of the big event.
 Committee meets monthly on the fourth Tuesday at 9:00 AM.

 The Awards Committee is responsible for promoting the chapter awards program and planning the annual awards gala in conjunction with chapter staff.
 The Awards Committee shall develop the annual awards program, recruit nominees for each award, and assist the chapter staff with planning the details of the awards gala.
 Committee meets monthly on the second Thursday at 9:30 AM.

 Develop and promote educational and networking programs and services that will enhance the value of membership for business partner members and help increase membership among this member type.
 Committee meets monthly on the first Tuesday at 9:30 AM.

 Communications & Content Committee

 Although this committee helps plan and publish Community Assets magazine as well as develop content for our blog and podcasts, you don’t have to be a writer to be a member!
 In fact, the primary job of members of this committee is helping to identify topics for articles and finding authors among our membership to write those articles, and recruiting presenters to record podcasts.
 Little to no actual writing is required!
 Committee meets monthly on the second Thursday at 11:00 AM.